AppSurface Search

 Style Tokens

-The token layer exists so contributors can preserve the same visual language without rediscovering which hardcoded slate, cyan, or translucent fill belongs to each shared primitive.
+The token layer exists so contributors can preserve the same visual language without rediscovering which hardcoded navy, cobalt, teal, violet, or translucent fill belongs to each shared primitive.
 Token names should describe the design job: surface, border, text, accent, focus, active state, code chrome, table chrome, or skeleton.
 Do not name tokens after Tailwind hues unless the hue itself is the contract, which it usually is not.

 Default rule: